commonknowledge/blog/weeknotes-7th-to-the-18th-of-october-2019.md

 We’ve been working up our organising strategy and [theory of change](https://knowhow.ncvo.org.uk/how-to/how-to-build-a-theory-of-change) within the tech industry for 2020.
 It’s not really finished cooking, but the broad outlines are we need to work to build power:

-* *Within *— for tech workers within the existing industry, to put a break on irresponsible tech.
+* *Within *— for tech workers within the existing industry, to put a brake on irresponsible tech.
 [Tech Workers Coalition](https://techworkerscoalition.org/) are an example of this.

 * *Alongside *— bringing tech workers to work *alongside* social movements, mutually reenforcing one another’s organisational power and capacity.
 Our recent workshop [Making Technology Work For Your Campaigns](https://medium.com/common-knowledge/making-technology-work-for-your-campaigns-e25007772833) was our first formal go at this.